 Science has shown that energy begets energy, and that applies to tackle our routines and time management systems too.
 Once you get started, it’s easier to get started.
 So use your timer, schedule your tasks and help yourself succeed on this journey to go from Scattered to Sane.

 So how are you doing on this challenge?
-Drop me a line a comments or head on up to my contact page and send me an email.
+Drop me a line in the comments or head on up to my contact page and send me an email.
 I would love to hear from you!